-COVID-19 Update: New Zealand is currently in COVID-19 Alert Level 3 which means there are significant travel restrictions in place.
-Queenstown Airport is closed to all non-essential travel and is restricted to transporting people undertaking essential services and freight services, until further notice.
-We look forward to welcoming you back when restrictions lift.
-For up to date information regarding border measures in New Zealand, please visit the Government Website https://covid19.govt.nz/government-actions/travel-restrictions/
+COVID-19 Update: New Zealand is currently in COVID-19 Alert Level 1.
+Our international border is closed but Queenstown is open and welcoming domestic travellers.
+For up to date information regarding border measures in New Zealand, please visit the Government Website https://uniteforrecovery.govt.nz/covid-19/international-travel-advice/international-travel/

 Getting to Queenstown is easy whether you decide to fly, drive or catch a coach.

 Queenstown Airport receives daily direct flights from Auckland, Wellington and Christchurch, and great road access on major New Zealand highways makes driving into Queenstown an easy and beautiful experience.
 Exploring the region once you’re in Queenstown is simple with a range of local transport options.